 filtering and grouping events by the worker queue, HTTP router, and more.

 If you want to track which versions of your application each exception

 By default, requests are sent asynchronously to Bugsnag.
 If you would

 like to block until the request is done, you can set

-Set to true if you would like Bugsnag to automatically capture sessions.
+Set to false if you would like Bugsnag not to automatically capture sessions.

 By default, we will automatically notify Bugsnag of any fatal